04/2018 Deutsche Bank Luxembourg S.A. Privacy Notice 2/3

 requested business relationship.

-9. To what extent is automated decision-making (including proling) carried out
+9. To what extent is automated decision-making (including profiling) carried out

 As a rule, we do not make decisions based solely on automated processing as